 Comment on this

-If an infant is younger than four months old and seems constipated, it should be discussed with the pediatrician.
+If an infant is younger than four months old and seems constipated, contact the child's pediatrician.
 For older children, home remedies may help relieve constipation.
 If a child has been constipated for a short time, changing the diet may be the only treatment needed.